-Several authors pointed the closeness of SVM and the MAP approach to Gaussian processes (Sollich (2000) and references therein).
-However, this similarity does not provide a proper mapping from SVM scores to posterior probabilities.
+Several authors pointed the close relationship between the SVM criterion and the MAP approach to Gaussian processes (see [9] and references therein).
+However, this similarity is not perfect, preventing the unambiguous interpretation of SVM scores as posterior probabilities.
 Here, we resolve this difficulty thanks to the additional degrees of freedom provided by semi-parametric modelling.